-Source: Mr. Phillip Hare, AP Human Geography teacher and assistant Cross County coach, August 2013.
+Source: Mr. Tom Sunday, AP Physics teacher and Cross County coach, August 2018.

-Why would Mr. Hare make the following statements:
+Why would Coach Sunday make the following statements?:

-"AP Human Geography is the best class offered at A.C.
+"AP Physics is the best class offered at A.C.
 Flora High School.
-Every student at the school should be required to take it in the 9th grade year."
+Every student at the school should be required to take it in the 10th grade."

 "Football is a terrible game.
 Students are always getting hurt or horribly injured.
 Also, all the practice and film time really harms the academic prospects of many students".

 Man also figures out how to create and manipulate fire

 As human society begins to experience a fundamental shift, so does man's relationship with the environment